Music Library Course Reserves

-Books, scores, CDs, LPs, DVDs, and videos: Submit a copy of your course syllabus, with call numbers for all reserve items, to David Tenenholtz at Parsons Music Library.
+Books, scores, CDs, LPs, DVDs, and videos: Submit a copy of your course syllabus, with call numbers for all reserve items, to Melanie Armstrong at Parsons Music Library.
 Unless you indicate otherwise, all materials will be given a two-hour checkout period, except operas and musicals, which will be given a four-hour checkout.

 Journal articles and book chapters for electronic reserve: These are processed by Boatwright Library staff.
 Please consult their electronic reserves procedures.